jlcoto/der_die_das/README.markdown

 ### Track your progress

 The most interesting part for learners is the possibility of tracking your progress.
 I added the possibility of reporting once the testing is done.
-The pdf reports looks like this:
+This possibility is only available when running `noun_game.py`, not for `IPython Notebook`.
+The pdf report looks like this:

 ![der_die_das report](https://cloud.githubusercontent.com/assets/7328852/16083475/5aaa4954-3315-11e6-8fb1-57a612f22301.png)